lammps/lammps/doc/src/Packages_details.rst

 An atom style, fixes, computes, and several pair styles which implements smoothed particle hydrodynamics (SPH) for liquids.
-See the related :ref:`USER-SMD package <PKG-USER-SMD>` package for smooth Mach dynamics (SMD) for solids.
+See the related :ref:`MACHDYN package <PKG-MACHDYN>` package for smooth Mach dynamics (SMD) for solids.

 This package contains ideal gas, Lennard-Jones equation of states,